 How to prepare Coinbase Pro taxes

 Tax deadline looming and no clue where to start with your Coinbase Pro tax reporting?
 Wherever you live, your tax office wants to know about your taxable Coinbase Pro transactions, including capital gains, losses, income and expenses.
+You are required to report your crypto activity to your tax office for each tax year.

 Don’t panic - getting your Coinbase Pro taxes (formerly GDAX) done is easy.
 Start by getting your Coinbase Pro transaction history.